SectorCorruptor/MyProjectRepository/README.md

 where MyModuleName is a module I made.

-I've made strfilter.py till now.
-Don't worry, there will be more Python projects when told.
+I've made strfilter.py and boxmaker.py till now.
+Don't worry, there will be more Python projects when uploaded.